 On October 3, 2023, the CUPA conducted a reinspection at JCI to verify abatement of previous five violations and two additional violations were cited.
-Compliance expected by December 3, 2023.
+Compliance was expected by December 3, 2023.
+The violations noted from the October 2023 inspection have been resolved.